BenediktMagnus/Minecraft-Overviewer-Polygon-Loader/README.md

 # Minecraft Overviewer Polygon Loader

-This allows loading markers in polygonial forms, e.g. for rendering player properties, from a simple JSON format.
+This allows loading of markers in polygonial forms, e.g. for rendering player properties, from a simple JSON format.

 Because an image says more than thousand words, heres the result for the [example](example):